phlud/sklz/README.md

 # sklz
-I made this script with some friends back when I used mIRC.
+I made this script with some friends well over a decade ago.
+Intended to be used with the XiRCON client.

 It has lots of features (auto-away, shit list, etc.) and aliases, mostly for IRC ops.
 I won't list all the features, but some of them may get you banned.

 It's also very out of date.